Python3pkg/GetStat-API/README.md

 This Package provides an easy and elegant way for you to get the information from your GetStat account.

 ## Installation
-You can install this package via pip with:
+You can install this package via pip, type the following in your command line:

 ```bash
 pip install GetStatAPI